Dip.Couns MBACP Registered Counsellor / Supervisor

 I will be honest, empathic and supportive even when you are unable to be these things yourself.
 Helping you to sort out, get a better handle on whatever it is you are going through.
 Helping you to live the life you want.

-I have experience with Addiction Grief Loss and Depression.
+I have a lot experience with Addiction Grief Loss and Depression.

 Stress, Anxiety, Relationship Issues.
-Problems with or at work.
+Problems with or at work, including working relationships.

 Anxiety, Guilt, Shame and Self esteem issues.